top of page

 • Clinician-Administered PTSD Scale (CAPS-5): The gold standard for PTSD assessment

-Many reputable organizations, including the National Institute of Mental Health (NIMH), Department of Veterans Affairs (VA), and Mayo Clinic, offer preliminary self-assessment tools.
+Many reputable organizations, including the National Institute of Mental Health (NIMH), the Department of Veterans Affairs (VA), and the Mayo Clinic, offer preliminary self-assessment tools.

 Role of Mental Health Professionals